User Guide

 Usage: writeout [integer]

-Write the current point to output file even if it is worse than the the
+Write the current point to output file even if worse than best point:

 Usage: writebad